Learning Real-World Image De-Weathering with Imperfect Supervision: Related Work

 \subsection{De-Weathering Methods}

-\textbf{Deraining.} Traditional deraining methods~\cite{garg2005does, garg2007vision, chen2013generalized} often delve into handcrafted image priors to remove rain streaks.
-However, the manually designed priors heavily depend on empirical observations and fail to capture the intrinsic properties of clean images accurately.
-In contrast, recent advancements in deep learning-based approaches, utilizing neural convolutional networks (CNNs)~\cite{fu2017removing, jiang2020multi} or Transformers~\cite{qin2021etdnet, chen2023learning}, have achieved remarkable rain removal performance by effectively learning prior knowledge from paired data.
-Nonetheless, these methods typically rely on synthetic data and show limited generalizability when applied to real-world images.
-To address this limitation, several studies have explored semi-supervised~\cite{yasarla2021semi} or unsupervised ~\cite{wang2022ucl, ye2022unsupervised} frameworks for handling real rainy images, given the scarcity of real-world deraining datasets.
-However, these approaches often encounter challenges in achieving satisfactory deraining results.
+\textbf{Deraining.} Traditional deraining methods~\cite{garg2007vision, chen2013generalized} rely on handcrafted image priors to remove rain streaks. but these priors heavily depend on empirical observations and fail to capture the intrinsic properties of clean images accurately.
+In contrast, recent advancements in deep learning-based approaches, utilizing neural convolutional networks (CNNs)~\cite{fu2017removing} or Transformers~\cite{chen2023learning}, have achieved remarkable rain removal performance by learning prior knowledge from paired data.
+Nonetheless, these methods typically rely on synthetic data and show limited generalization when applied to real-world images.
+To address this limitation, several studies have explored semi-supervised~\cite{yasarla2021semi} or unsupervised ~\cite{ye2022unsupervised} frameworks for handling real rainy images, given the scarcity of real-world deraining datasets.
+However, these approaches often face challenges in achieving satisfactory deraining results.

 \textbf{Desnowing.} Early works usually employ priors derived from rainfall-driven features to model snow particles.
 Desnownet~\cite{liu2018desnownet} is the first CNN-based approach introduced for snow removal.
 Recently, DDMSNet~\cite{zhang2021deep} further presents a deep dense multiscale network incorporated semantic and geometric priors to enhance snow removal.
 To address the challenges posed by diverse scenes, a multi-scale projection transformer~\cite{10095605} is proposed, which employs a multi-path approach to involve various snow degradation features and utilizes self-attention operation to integrate comprehensive scene context information for clean reconstruction.